 A figure stood on her balcony, resting against the railing, looking at her.
 He wore several days worth of scrub on his face, and his dark clothing was ripped in several places.
 He carried a deep black sword.

+She jumped, eyes wide.

 “You,” he said in an angry voice, “are causing a lot of trouble.”

 She opened her mouth to scream, but the drapes snapped forward, wrapping around her neck and mouth.
-They squeezed tightly, choking off her air, then wrapped around her entire body, pinning her arms to her sides and tripping her.
+They squeezed tightly, choking off her air, then curled around her entire body, pinning her arms to her sides.

 No! she thought.
 I survive the attack and the Lifeless, and then fall in my own room?

-She tried to scream for Denth or the others.
+She tried to call for Denth or the others.
 She waited, struggling, hoping someone would hear her thrashing and come for her.

 But nobody did.
 At least, not before she fell unconscious.